muruthi/community-pass-react-native-wrapper/docs/getting-started/register-connect-cpk.md

 For updates regarding the Community Pass APIs that have been added to the library, refer to the [TODO file](/TODO.md)

+You are now ready to start building your React Native Reliant Application using the Community Pass Kernel assets.

 [Return to Getting Started](README.md)